Wall Street : decline contained in view of tense interest rates, VIX up 7%.

 The Commerce Department reported a 0.6% rise in retail sales last month, whereas economists were expecting a rise of only 0.4%.

-And over a year, the rise to the end of December came to 5.6%, well above the 5.1% estimated.

-Industrial production also came as a surprise: in total contradiction to the New York Fed's Empire State index published on Tuesday (which showed a sharp decline, and was even the lowest since May 2020), the Federal Reserve unveiled an unexpected +0.1% increase, thanks to the strong performance of consumer goods manufacturing.
+Industrial production also came as a surprise: in total contradiction with the New York Fed's Empire State index published on Tuesday (which showed a sharp decline, and was even the lowest since May 2020), the Federal Reserve reported an unexpected increase of +0.1%, thanks to the strong performance of consumer goods manufacturing.

 The industrial capacity utilization rate stood at 78.6%, unchanged month-on-month.